SiddarthaDarisi/eCommerce-Website/README.md

 <strong>Database Integration:</strong> Robust database management for storing user and product data.<br/>
 <strong>API for Product Comparison:</strong> Facilitates the comparison of different products.<br/>
 <strong>Blog Management:</strong> APIs for creating, editing, and deleting blog posts.<br/>

+To run the application, use the following command:

+`npm run dev`